-- I. Scientific Assessment and Conclusions - a) The CBP's assessment of the projected impacts and modeling results of climate change in 2025 and 2050 for a range of scenarios would be relayed to the jurisdictions.
-In response, jurisdictions should describe method(s) for gathering and assessing additional scientific data and information.
-This element allows for flexibility in jurisdictions' approaches to addressing climate change, and can incorporate local knowledge and information where quantitative data may be lacking. - b) Identify conclusions based on scientific assessments. - c) Address how the scientific conclusions guided their the jurisdiction's programmatic and/or numeric commitments.
+- Scientific Assessment and Conclusions - a) The CBP's assessment of the projected impacts and modeling results of climate change in 2025 and 2050 for a range of scenarios would be relayed to the jurisdictions.
+If the capacity exists, In response, jurisdictions should describe method(s) for gathering and assessing additional scientific data and information.
+This element allows for flexibility in jurisdictions' approaches to addressing climate change, and can incorporate local knowledge and information where quantitative data may be lacking. - b) Identify conclusions based on scientific assessments. - c) Address how the scientific conclusions guided their programmatic and/or numeric commitments.
 Jurisdictions should use local expertise and knowledge along with the latest climate information and science to inform their programmatic and/or numeric commitments. - II.
 Programmatic and/or Numeric Commitments - a) Outline programmatic and/or numeric commitments to address projected impacts consistent with the Climate Resiliency Guiding Principles.
-Commitments may vary across jurisdictions but could-can include activities such asas undertaking demonstration projects; prioritizing implementation of climate-resilient BMPs; approaches for assessing vulnerability of planned BMPs; or enhancing plans, policies, regulations or on-the-ground efforts to address impacts, etc. Jurisdictions could also pursue BMPs with clear co-benefits and climate change-related positive impacts (e.g., habitat restoration and flood control). - III: Phase III WIP Development: Planning and Scoping3 - a) Describe the process used to guide Phase III WIP development, in accordance with the approved Climate Resiliency Guiding Principles for WIP Development: - 1.
+Commitments may vary across jurisdictions but could include activities such as undertaking demonstration projects; prioritizing implementation of climate-resilient BMPs; approaches for assessing vulnerability of planned BMPs; or enhancing plans, policies, regulations or on-the-ground efforts to address impacts, etc. Jurisdictions could also pursue BMPs with clear co-benefits and climate change-related positive impacts (e.g., habitat restoration and flood control). - III: Phase III WIP Development: Planning and Scoping3 - a) Describe the process used to guide Phase III WIP development, in accordance with the approved Climate Resiliency Guiding Principles for WIP Development: - 1.
 Capitalize on "Co-Benefits" maximize BMP selection to increase climate or coastal resiliency, soil health, flood attenuation, habitat restoration, carbon sequestration, or socio-economic and quality of life benefits. - 2.
 Account for and integrate planning and consideration of existing stressors consider existing stressors such as future increase in the amount of paved or impervious area, future population growth, and land-use change in establishing reduction targets or selection/prioritizing BMPs. - 3.
-Align with existing climate resiliency plans and strategies align with implementation of existing greenhouse gas reduction strategies; coastal/climate adaptation strategies; hazard mitigation plans; floodplain management programs; fisheries/habitat restoration programs, etc.
+Align with existing climate resiliency plans and strategies where feasible-align with implementation of existing greenhouse gas reduction strategies; coastal/climate adaptation strategies; hazard mitigation plans; floodplain management programs; fisheries/habitat restoration programs, etc. - 4.
+Manage for risk and plan for uncertainty employ iterative risk management and develop robust and flexible implementation plans to achieve and maintain the established water quality standards in changing, often difficult-to-predict conditions.